chrischeungnf/tegaki-traditional-chinese-local/README.md

 # tegaki-traditional-chinese-local
-## Create better traditional Chinese handwriting model by locals
+## Create better traditional Chinese handwriting recognition system by locals

 Current stage for development:
-I plan to use tesseract to recognize Chinese handwriting model as it is better trained.
+I plan to use tesseract to recognize Chinese handwriting as it is better trained.
 I will integrate tesseract into tegaki.
+I plan to talk about my progress in [HKOSCon 2017](https://hkoscon.org/2017/) Day 2 Lightning Talks (3:00pm - 3:25pm, Function Room 1 and 2)

 Problem:
 [Current traditional Chinese handwriting model](https://github.com/tegaki/tegaki/releases/download/v0.3/tegaki-zinnia-traditional-chinese-0.3.zip) of [Tegaki Project](https://tegaki.github.io/) is bad as it seems to be trained with rare Chinese characters

 Solution:
-Create a better traditional Chinese handwriting model using tegaki-train with the help of Hong Kong people and Taiwanese
+Create a better traditional Chinese handwriting recognition system using tesseract with the help of Hong Kong people and Taiwanese

 Files in this folder:
 * wordfreq.txt: Common Chinese (traditional) characters scrapped from [Chinese Character Frequency Statistics for Hong Kong, Mainland China and Taiwan](http://humanum.arts.cuhk.edu.hk/Lexis/chifreq/)